Volenday/lumora-wrapper-component/TESTING.md

-# Testing Guide for NovaWrapper Component
+# Testing Guide for LumoraWrapper Component

-This document provides comprehensive information about testing the NovaWrapper component using Jest and React Testing Library.
+This document provides comprehensive information about testing the LumoraWrapper component using Jest and React Testing Library.

 ## Test Setup